MicrosoftDX/nether/documentation/configuration/README.md

 # Configuration

-Currently the configuration for Nether.Web is handled by `appSettings.json` and environment variables.
+The configuration for Nether.Web is handled by `appsettings.json` and environment variables.

 See the following articles for information on configuring different services in Nether